arangodb/docs/3.7/deployment-kubernetes-deployment-resource.md

 ### `spec.metrics.enabled: bool`

-If this is set to `true`, the operator runs a sidecar container for every Agency, DBServer, Coordinator and Single.
+If this is set to `true`, the operator runs a sidecar container for every Agent, DB-Server, Coordinator and Single server.

 In addition to the sidecar containers the operator will deploy a service to access the exporter ports (from within the k8s cluster), and a